-A special meeting for the purpose of reorganizing the Seventh ward, in the Pioneer Stake of Zion, will be held Thursday, June 2, ht 7:30 p. m., in the ward assembly rooms.
+A special meeting for the purpose of reorganizing the Seventh ward, in the Pioneer Stake of Zion, will be held Thursday, June 2, fit 7:30 p. m., in the ward assembly rooms.
 All members of the ward are respectively invited to be present.

 WM.
-McLACHLAN.

-SYLVESTER Q. CANNON, CHAS.
-H. HYDE, Stake Presidency,
+McLACHLAN, SYLVESTER Q. CANNON, CHAS.
+H. HYDE, Stake Presidency.

-The regular monthly Stake Priesthood meeting of the Pioneer Stake of Zlon will be held Friday evening.
-June 3, at 7 p. m. in the Seventh ward as-sembly rooms, 128 west Fifth South street.
+The regular monthly Stake Priesthood meeting of the Pioneer Stake of Zion will be held Friday evening, June 3 will be held Friday evening.
+June 3, at 7 p. m. in the Seventh ward assembly rooms.
+128 west Fifth South street.
 All members of the Priesthood are invited to attend.

 WM.
-McLACHLAN,
+McLACHLAN.